 First off I want to address riding a 3 year old hard.
 Anyone that’s spent any time on this blog knows I don’t approve of riding young horses hard, and it’s not because of their legs, but their backs and neck vertebrae are still developing, and that’s where I see, later in their lives, a whole series of problems and issues to deal with that are often chronic and non-fixable.
 I get more from a young horse with short amounts of work done slowly.
 The slower you go, the faster the horse learns.
 If you are consistent….

 Keeping a bit in a horse’s mouth, to me, does nothing to improve the horse’s ability to accept the bit every time.
+The point of repeating the bitting process is the training, not the length of time in a mouth.
 In some cases I can see a horse resenting this even more.
 I want my horses to like the bit.
 I ask that they drop their heads and open their mouths and place the bit in their mouths, not me having to do this for them.
 Several things need to be in place for this:

 1. The bit must be clean and warm.
 Sometimes a rubber bit is best as it won’t clunk against their teeth.